History of KPP

 I purchased my first set of cast iron kettlebells and continued to practice learning the movements.
 In early 2003 I was certified by Pavel throughout the RKC.
-Later that same year I got an opportunity to present Kettlebells to the NSCA (National Strength and Conditioning Association) the following year in 2004.
+Later that same year I got the opportunity to present Kettlebells to the NSCA (National Strength and Conditioning Association) the following year in 2004.
 I invited Pavel, John DuCane and Brett Jones to be a part of the presentation.
-I presented kettlebell basics, with Brett's help, at the NSCA strength and conditioning conference.
+I presented kettlebell basics, with Brett's help, at the NSCA national strength and conditioning conference.
 Pavel was impressed with the presentation and suggested that Brett and I make a video of what we presented.
-We decided to call it Kettlebell Basics for Strength Coaches and Personal Trainers, On set, between takes I suggested that we pass the kettlebell back and forth to see what would happen.
+We decided to call it Kettlebell Basics for Strength Coaches and Personal Trainers, On set, between takes I suggested that we pass a kettlebell back and forth to see what would happen.

 In 2013 I moved to a monastery where I spent the next three years, studying spirituality and working in the maintenance department.
 In my free time I continued to develop the KPP system and share it with various staff members, retretants and most notably Chris the cook.
 The next three years I honed the system and worked on the system with the intention of making it as safe and progressive as possible.
 I came to realize that KPP may not be for everyone, however everyone that engages with KPP has much to gain and learn from the dynamic system.